jeremyandrews/Argus-app/memory-bank/progress.md

    - Current database design is difficult to modify
    - Status: Will be resolved by migration to SwiftData
    - Priority: High

+3. **Uniqueness Constraints**
+   - Schema-level uniqueness constraints removed for CloudKit compatibility
+   - Status: Will be addressed by implementing application-level uniqueness validation
+   - Priority: Medium

 ## Testing Status